 What Are Fisheye Lenses Good For?

-In general, fisheye lenses are great travelling lenses for your camera, as they are generally fast and you can easily use them indoors, making them great for taking photographs in museums, churches, and monuments.
+In general, fisheye lenses are great travelling lenses for your camera.
+Because they are generally fast and you can easily use them indoors, they are great for taking photographs in museums, churches, and monuments.

-They are equally good lenses for walking around the city with, allowing you to emphasise the height buildings and monuments, as well as capture wide birds-eye views looking down at the city from high vantage points.
+They are equally good lenses for walking around the city.
+Fisheye lenses allow you to emphasise the height of buildings and monuments, as well as capture wide birds-eye views looking down at the city from high vantage points.

 If you like the natural landscape, fisheye lenses are perfect for capturing wide panoramic views and also to photograph nocturnal landscapes and the Milky Way in all its glory.

 One thing’s for sure—because they are quite different from any other kind of lens, if you are stuck in a photographic rut, fisheye photography is a great way to get your creative spark back.

 Let’s take a look at a few subjects you can photograph with a fisheye lens, and how to get some strong effects.

 Fun and Weird Images